uunitty/uunitty.github.io/_posts/2025-06-21-NewWaysOfConnecting.md

+---
+layout: post
+title: New ways of connecting
+comments: false
+---

 # The future is now old man!

 I've had multiple accounts in just 10 years.
 Scattered all across the internet: Mastodon, X, Facebook, Google, YouTube, Instagram, Snapchat, etc. With multiple names, nicknames, my own IRL name, and profile pictures.
 Some of the time I followed content creators, other times politics, etc. But every time, I deleted these accounts.
 Every time I went back to square one: not having anything.